EpicOrange/riichi_advanced/documentation/american.md

   - C: Skip Calls.
 This skips all calls, except for Mah Jongg.
   - JC: Skip Joker Calls.
 Like Skip Calls, but this skips all calls that use only your jokers; i.e. that do not match a natural already in your hand.
 Useful for if you have two or more jokers in your hand and don't want to keep clicking "Cancel" on every discard.
   - DC: Skip Deadening Calls.
 Like Skip Calls, but this skips all calls that would result in your hand becoming dead.
 Enabled by default.
-  - D: Auto Discard.
-Discards the tile you draw, unless you have the ability to swap a joker or declare Mah Jongg.
   - DD: Auto Discard Different.
-Like Auto Discard, but it only discards tiles that you don't already have in your hand.
+Discards the tile you draw, unless it matches a tile that's already in your hand, or you have the ability to swap a joker or declare Mah Jongg.

 ---
 ## Mod list